open/close all folders

 - Rebellious Princess: She would much rather leave Seaquestria and make some friends than abide her mother's warnings and live in isolation.

 - Royals Who Actually Do Something: She plays a crucial role in helping the Mane Six get the seaponies' support, and even accompanies them on their journey in her original hippogriff form.
+She even takes part in the Final Battle and proves very effective in combat.

 - Spoiled Sweet: She's the princess of her kingdom, and is incredibly kind and helpful to the Mane Six.